General Migratory Bird Seasons, Shooting Hours, & Bag Limits

 Brant |

-Veteran/ Active Duty Military Days: Feb.
-4 and Feb.
-11, 2023 (Legal Species: Ducks, geese, mergansers, coots, gallinules).
+Veteran/Active Duty Military Days: Feb.
+7 and Feb.
+14, 2026 (Legal Species: Ducks, geese, mergansers, coots, gallinules).
 Veterans and active duty military who hunt on these dates must possess a valid South Carolina hunting license, Migratory Bird Permit, migratory waterfowl permit, and a valid Federal Waterfowl Stamp.
 Daily and possession bag limits are the same as indicated for regular seasons except scaup limit is two.

-Sea Duck Area and Duck Limits Within this Area: The sea duck area is the Atlantic Ocean waters separated from any shore, island or emergent vegetation by at least one mile of open water.
-In all areas, the sea duck limit is 4 with no more than 3 scoters, 3 eiders (only 1 hen) or 3 long-tailed ducks.
+Sea Duck Area: The sea duck area is the Atlantic Ocean waters separated from any shore, island or emergent vegetation by at least one mile of open water.
 The shooting of crippled waterfowl from a vessel under motor power in the sea duck area is allowed.

 Extended Falconry Season: Falconry is a permitted means of taking ducks, coots and mergansers in South Carolina.
-The extended season for falconry shall be November 1, 2022 through Nov.
-18, 2022 and Dec.
-1, 2022 through Dec.
-11, 2022.
+The extended season for falconry shall be Nov 3-21, 2025 and Dec.
+1-11, 2025.
 Daily bag and possession limits for these birds shall not exceed 3 and 9 birds, respectively, singly or in the aggregate.
 Statewide hunting hours shall be one-half hour before sunrise to sunset.